nginxinc/NGINX-Demos/etcd-demo/README.md

 1. If you followed the Fully automated Vagrant/Ansible setup option above, HOST_IP referred below is the IP assigned to your Vagrant VM (i.e 10.2.2.70 in Vagrantfile).
 And if you followed the Ansible only deployment option, HOST_IP will be the IP of your Ubuntu VM on which NGINX Plus is listening.
 Make sure you set the HOST_IP in both the scripts (etcd_exec_watch.sh & script.sh) to the IP of your Vagrant VM or the VM you ran the ansible playbook directly on.
 For the manual install option, HOST_IP was already set above to `docker-machine ip default`

 1. Go to `http://<HOST_IP>` in your favorite browser window and the main index.html with 'Welcome to nginx!' should pop up. `http://<HOST_IP>:8080/` will bring up the NGINX Plus dashboard.
 The configuration file NGINX Plus is using here is /etc/nginx/conf.d/app.conf which is included from /etc/nginx/nginx.conf.
-If you would like to see all the services registered with Etcd you could do a `curl http://$HOST_IP:4001/v2/keys | jq '.'`.
+If you would like to see all the services registered with etcd you could do a `curl http://$HOST_IP:4001/v2/keys | jq '.'`.
 Going to `http://<HOST_IP>/service` will take you to one of the two hello world containers. **We are also using the persistent on-the-fly reconfiguration introduced in NGINX Plus R8 using the [state](http://nginx.org/en/docs/http/ngx_http_upstream_module.html#state) directive.
 This means that NGINX Plus will save the upstream conf across reloads by writing it to a file on disk.**

 1. Now spin up two more containers named service3 and service4 which are the same [tutum/hello-world](https://registry.hub.docker.com/u/tutum/hello-world/) and [google/golang-hello](https://registry.hub.docker.com/u/google/golang-hello/) as above.
 Go to the Upstreams tab on Nginx Plus dashboard and observe the two new servers being added to the backend group.
      ```